 Here are some underrated tips that you haven’t even thought of:

 Recent Purchasing Behaviour

 Back in 2013, Facebook had a partnership agreement with Epsilon, Datalogix, and Acxiom, which are data-forming companies.
 Acxiom alone has over 500 million active consumer data users worldwide, with an average of 1500 data points per person.

 This means that Facebook has a lot of information about its users.
-If you like horror movies, like playing Candy Crush Saga or even take prescription pills, Facebook probably knows about it.
+If you like horror movies, like playing Candy Crush Saga or even taking prescription pills, Facebook probably knows about it.
 This gives the advertisers the power to reach out beyond their own CRM databases.
 They can take advantage of these data and target their audiences accordingly.

-And so, purchasing behavior is powerful because it taps into insights learned from shopper loyalty programs of all types and then get matched to Facebook user profiles.
+And so, purchasing behavior is powerful because it taps into insights learned from shopper loyalty programs of all types and then gets matched to Facebook user profiles.
 Purchasing behavior has many different subcategories, and this includes buyer profiles, clothing, food & drink, health, entertainment, etc. You can be even more specific and drill down into the types of behavior.
-You can target foodies, DIYer, fashionistas, bookworms, and so on.
+You can target foodies, DIYers, fashionistas, bookworms, and so on.

 Facebook will show you the number of user profiles you can target in each subcategory based on the number of users in that category they’ve matched to offline purchasing data.
 So really, it’s not just things that people do on Facebook, but also the sort of data that transfers through from other purchasing behaviors.

 The options here are limitless, engage in your niche in your area, and explore.
 Purchasing behavior is just another addition to one of your Facebook ads that you can try and run.
 Try it out, it’s an underrated yet a great and powerful Facebook ad targeting strategy.